Blue Ridge Trail

 Driving Directions

 From the Lexington Visitor Center, drive east on Washington Street to a left at the stoplight onto East Nelson Street (US-60).
 Continue .2 mile to a right onto Lee Highway (US-11 S Bypass).
 Drive .9 mile to a left at the stoplight, continuing south on Lee Highway/US-11 for 11 miles.
-Once you pass Natural Bridge Zoo and Dino Kingdom II you will see the park's gateway sign on the right.
+Once you pass Natural Bridge Zoo and Dino Kingdom II you will see the park's gateway sign.

 Approximately ½ mile past the sign is the Blue Ridge Trail head parking area on the right.
 There is a large, level, gravel parking area with a portable toilet.
 Numerous picnic tables and a grill are perfect for relaxing with family and friends.